Estimating population average treatment effects from experiments with noncompliance: Application: Medicaid and health care use

-Following Assumption \eqref{sutva}, we assume no interference between households in the OHIE because treatment assignment occured at the household level.
+We implicitly assume no interference between households in the OHIE because treatment assignment occured at the household level.
 Within-household interference is not possible in this RCT because household members share the same treatment status.
 Interference between households would threaten the no-interference assumption in the unlikely case that the Medicaid coverage of individuals in treated households affects the health care use of individuals in households assigned to control.

-Assumption \eqref{compl} is violated if assignment to treatment influences the compliance status of individuals with the same covariates.
-The compliance ensemble can accurately classify compliance status for 78\% of treated RCT participants with only the number of household members, survey wave (and the interaction between these indicators and household size indicators), and pretreatment covariates --- and not treatment assignment --- as predictors .\footnote{The compliance ensemble is evaluated in terms of 10--fold cross--validated MSE.
-The distribution of MSE for the ensemble and its candidate algorithms are provided in Table \ref{compliance-ensemble}.} This gives evidence in favor of the conditional independence assumption.

-The exclusion restriction assumption ensures treatment assignment affects the response only through enrollment in Medicaid.
+The implied exclusion restriction assumption ensures treatment assignment affects the response only through enrollment in Medicaid.
 It is reasonable that a person's enrollment in Medicaid, not just their eligibility to enroll, would affect their hospital use.
 For private health insurance one might argue that eligibility may be be negatively correlated with hospital use, as people with pre-existing conditions are less often eligible yet go to the hospital more frequently.
 This should not be the case with a federally funded program such as Medicaid.

-\subsubsection{Placebo tests}
+\subsection{Placebo tests}

-Similar to the procedure proposed by \citep{Hartman}, we conduct placebo tests to check whether the average outcomes differ between the RCT compliers on Medicaid and the adjusted population members who received Medicaid.\footnote{Note that a placebo test for Assumption \eqref{compl} is not possible because we never observe whether RCT controls would actually take-up treatment if assigned.} If the placebo tests detect a significant difference between the mean outcomes of these groups, it would indicate that either Assumption \eqref{consistency} (for $d=1$), or Assumptions \eqref{si_treat} and \eqref{si_ctrl} are violated.
+We conduct placebo tests to check whether the average outcomes differ between the RCT compliers on Medicaid and the adjusted population members who received Medicaid.
+If the placebo tests detect a significant difference between the mean outcomes of these groups, it would indicate bias arising from violations of the identification and modeling assumptions.